 Visiting the Blue Lagoon was a really special thing to do near Reykjavik with kids.
 Visiting the Blue Lagoon from Reykjavik is expensive, but it’s totally worth it.
 The Blue Lagoon is a ways outside of Reykjavik, so the easiest way to visit the Blue Lagoon with kids is to buy Blue Lagoon tickets with transportation from Reykjavik.

-Being such a popular thing to do in Reykjavik with kids, there is a wide variety of tours to the Blue Lagoon from Reykjavik.
-There’s sure to be one which will be amazing for your family.
+There’s a wide variety of tours to the Blue Lagoon from Reykjavik.
+There’s sure to be one which will be perfect for your family.

 We loved the geothermal springs we visited earlier in our trip, so after our incredible visit to the Blue Lagoon with kids, we couldn’t resist a visit to the nearby Gunnuhver Geothermal Area.
 This Icelandic geothermal area has wooden walkways leading to a viewing platform for the single dominant steam vent in the area.